 - Cheese - If you tolerate dairy, cheese is always a great idea.
 Most people stick with traditional cheddar, but you could try other varieties like Pepper Jack.

-- Guacamole – It’s not possible to ever have enough guacamole on top of fajitas!
+- Guacamole - It’s not possible to ever have enough keto guacamole on top of fajitas!

-- Salsa – Use your favorite salsa or make your own to add some pizzazz to your homemade fajitas.
+- Salsa - Use your favorite keto salsa to add some pizzazz to your homemade fajitas.

 - Sour Cream - A dollop of sour cream adds a yummy coolness to the dish that’s so good.